gdbroman/broman.blog/_posts/2020/2020-04-02-diversify-identity.md

 This is life.
 The only guarantee is that there are no guarantees.
 Tragedies happen.
 People get fired from jobs, students make mistakes and our bodies degenerate.

-## Diversify your Identity to Reduce Emotional Volatility
+## Identity Diversification to Reduce Emotional Volatility

 And so just like one strives to diversify an investment portfolio to reduce it's risk and volatility, it might thus be wise to do the same for your identity.